mtrk-dev/.github/profile/README.md

+## ISMRM 2024
+Abstract number 4671, "mtrk – A flexible open-source framework for developing MRI pulse sequences based on common web standards".
+Please meet me (Anais Artiges) at computer 33 during the Software tools session on Thursday (14h45).
+Contact: anais.artiges@nyulangone.org

 ## What is mtrk?

 mtrk is a novel concept for developing and working with pulse sequences in Magnetic Resonance Imaging (MRI).
 Traditionally, MRI pulse sequences are developed as dynamically loadable binary libraries, programmed using vendor-provided proprietary SDKs.
 These monolithic SDKs are complex, barely documented, and only in part accessible to external developers and members of the MRI research community.
 This makes MRI development very challenging - on the one hand because only few researchers manage to work with the SDKs, on the other hand because frequent invasive changes to the vendor SDKs create significant maintenance effort.
 Furthermore, strict license agreements make dissemination of research developments impossible and contend with the idea of reproducible research.

 mtrk is an attempt to change the paradigm in MRI sequence development towards a modern Open-Source-driven model.
+While previous open-source and vendor-agnostic initiatives like Pulseq (Layton et al., MRM, 2017) or SequenceTree (Magland et al., MRM, 2016) provide reliable solutions to design an share pulse sequences, mtrk comes with a concise and user-friendly Sequence Description Language (SDL) file format.
+Its two-fold goal is to enable rapid exchange of SDL files for cloud computing and smooth sequence tuning by either manual modification of the SDL file, Python command line, or a web-based graphical interface.

-It takes the shape of an open-source framework for MRI pulse sequence development.
-It includes a Python api (mtrk_designer_api) to generate .mtrk sequence description files using the Json-based Sequence Description Language (SDL).
+mtrk takes the shape of an open-source framework for MRI pulse sequence development.
+It includes a Python api (mtrk_designer_api) to generate .mtrk sequence description files using the Json-based SDL.
 To ease the programming, mtrk also proposes a web-based drag-and-drop interface to design pulse sequences (mtrk_designer_api). .mtrk files can be visualized in the web-based mtrk_viewer and sent to the mtrk driver sequence (mtrk_seq) to play on a Siemens scanner.

 A conversion tool is also available in mtrk_designer_api to transform .mtrk files into Pulseq files, allowing for the use of any Pulseq-based external tool.